Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: Data Transmission and Combining

 After each round of local training, the goal is to compute $\diffgrad(t)$ at the edge server.
 Before transmitting the model updates, at each client $k$, the (real) model update is split in half to make a (complex) vector,

 i.e., the $i$:th component is\footnote{For simplicity, we assume that $d$ is a even number.}

 Due to limited communication resources, $\x^{\text{full}}_k$ is sparsified and multiplied by a $T\times d/2$ measurement matrix, $\A_k^t$, where $T \ll d/2$ is the number of transmitted analog samples. $\A_k^t$ can be any matrix but some properties allow for efficient estimation of the sparse vector, for example the restricted isometry property (RIP) \cite{Blumensath09}.
 With a certain probability, RIP can be achieved with e.g., random matrices with i.i.d.
-Gaussian entries, see e.g. \cite{Rish14} for more details.
+Gaussian entries \cite{Rish14}.